headlinez.news Live news trend intelligence

 Dow Jones Futures: Oil Prices Keep Rising On Iran News After Samsung Fans AI Fears

-Oil surges, stocks dip as Iran tensions and Fed policy collide in global markets
+Oil surges, markets jitter as Iran tensions and Fed policy collide—AI resilience tested in the crossfire

 6sources